Toledo Early College High School

 Toledo Early College (TEC) is a public high school located in Toledo, Ohio.
 Part of the Toledo school system, it was founded in 2005 as an Early college high school and provide students the opportunity to simultaneously pursue a high school diploma and earn college credits.

 All students who apply to the school are considered, including students who are serviced through Individual Educational Plans.
 However, preference is given to students who are ethnic minorities, ESL students, students who qualify for free/reduced lunches, and students who are the first generation to attend college.
 Any student who lives in Northwest Ohio is encouraged to apply.
 Students represent many districts in the surrounding Toledo area.
 Beginning in the fall of 2017, Toledo Early College will open a junior high servicing 7th and 8th graders.
 The school was ranked 17th in the state of Ohio in 2012 and during its second year of operation achieved an "Excellent" ranking.

 Toledo Early College High School is affiliated with the University of Toledo.
-As of April 2016, the school principal is Mrs. Karen Berman, who replaced Dr. Wheatley.
-In April 2017, Mrs. Paulette Cole was named acting assistant principal.